In this article:

 How Much Can I Borrow With an Unsubsidized Loan?

-The amount that you can borrow with an unsubsidized loan is determined by your school and that amount cannot exceed your financial need.
-The amount that you are allowed to borrow each year also depends on what year you are in school and your dependency status.
+The amount you can borrow with an unsubsidized student loan is determined by your school and is based on your year in school and dependency status.

-The following chart shows the annual and aggregate limits for unsubsidized loans as determined by the U.S. Department of Education.
+The following chart shows the annual and aggregate limits for unsubsidized loans as determined by the federal government.

 |Year||Dependent Students||Independent Students|

-How to Qualify for an Unsubsidized Student Loan
+How to Apply For an Unsubsidized Student Loan

-- Be a U.S. citizen, national or a permanent resident.
+- Be a U.S. citizen or national, or a permanent resident

-- Be enrolled at least half-time in an accredited institution.
+- Be enrolled on at a least half-time basis at an accredited institution

-- Never have defaulted or owe a refund to any previous student loan or aid.
+- Have no loan defaults or owe a refund to any previous student loan or aid

 Are There Fees for an Unsubsidized Loan?